 What Are Fly Eliminators?

-Fly Eliminators are gnat-sized, nocturnal, burrowing insects that do not bite, sting, or harm humans and animals.
-Adaptable to all climates, these parasites reproduce in two to three weeks, constantly reinforcing the beneficial population.
+Fly Eliminators are gnat-sized, nocturnal, burrowing insects that seek out developing flies.
+They do not bite, sting, or harm humans and animals.
+Adaptable to all climates, these parasites reproduce in three to four weeks, constantly reinforcing the beneficial population.
 Expect a reduction in general fly population in four to six weeks.

-ARBICO's fly parasites seek out the pupa of the fly at night.
-They make a tear in the pupa to feed and the females deposit (oviposit) their eggs within the pupa.
+ARBICO's fly parasites locate fly pupae at night.
+They make a tear in the pupa to feed and the females lay their eggs (oviposit) within the pupa.
 Those eggs begin developing and feeding on the immature fly... killing the fly.
 Fly Eliminators hatch out of the fly pupa in about 17 to 21 days ready to begin the cycle all over again.
-It is safe, non-toxic, USDA approved and very affordable when compared to poisons!
+They are a non-toxic, USDA approved and affordable alternative to chemical sprays and feed-throughs.

 What Is the Life Cycle of Filth-Born Flies?